 Corporate Social Responsibility (CSR) involves initiatives on the part of corporations, nonprofits, foundations, tribes and individual donors who take responsibility for communities' social well-being.
 Often referred to as "corporate citizenship," these tangible actions promote positive social change.
 CSR also demonstrates the good will of these donors toward communities and people in need—giving back through meaningful purpose.

 PWNA relies solely on monetary and in-kind donations to aid people with the highest need in the United States.
-Corporations and nonprofits donate quality in-kind products such as food, school supplies, and other essential items, which PWNA distributes in collaboration with more than 1,000 reservation partners to Native American Elders, families and children.
-Foundations and prosperous tribes also make grants to PWNA and half a million individual donors make monetary contributions to help improve quality of life on the reservations.
+Corporations and nonprofits donate quality in-kind products such as food, school supplies, and other essential items, which PWNA distributes with hundreds of reservation program partners to Native American Elders, families and children.
+Foundations and prosperous tribes also make grants to PWNA and a quarter-million individual donors make monetary contributions to help improve quality of life on the reservations.

 All these donors share two things in common: They care about quality of life for Native Americans, and they recognize that less than 1 percent of charitable giving supports Native causes.
 As such, we recognize them as leaders in philanthropy and social responsibility.
-Through their support, Partnership With Native Americans provides more than $30 million in aid per year, championing hope for a brighter future for Native Americans living on 60 impoverished reservations.
+Through their support, Partnership With Native Americans provides more than $25 million in aid per year, championing hope for a brighter future for Native Americans living in hundreds of impoverished reservation communities.

 Medical Teams International